[Trigger warning: This post includes details of sexual assault.]

 As he followed me, I tried to tell him how exceptionally wildly uncomfortable/upset I was… And even still, I tried my best to tell him in the calmest manner I could.
 I was a little riled up, sure.
 But I still didn’t scream or attack him or anything.

 And even in the midst of being as civil as I possibly knew how to be, even on that exceptionally upsetting day, he told me, “You think you’re upset about this.
-What you’re really upset about is [insert some other thing here].
-He did that a lot that day – in the bed, after the shower… He did it in general in his time with me, but he did it multiple times that morning, no matter how many times I tried to voice that I’m upset because you are making me uncomfortable… “You’re upset about [a close friend of mine getting a routine test at the hospital, which really didn’t bother me all that much – hospitals are safe].”
+What you’re really upset about is [insert some random thing here].
+He did that a lot that day – in the bed, after the shower… He did it in general in his time with me, but he did it multiple times that morning, no matter how many times I tried to voice that I’m upset because you are making me uncomfortable… “You’re upset about [a close friend of mine getting a routine test at the hospital, which really didn’t bother me all that much – as of all the people who’d know hospitals are safe, it’s me].”
 “You’re upset about [maybe not doing so hot in your class at BMI].”
 “You’re upset about [mention anything to fill in this blank, as long as it doesn’t have to do with him – even if I explicitly say it does].

 “You think you’re upset about this.
 What you’re really upset about is….”
 That’s exactly how he phrased it…